-Murder arrest over Temple Grafton pub attack death
+Manslaughter charge over Temple Grafton pub attack death

 - Published

-A man has been arrested on suspicion of murder, after an attack at a village pub in Warwickshire left another man dead.
+A man has been charged with manslaughter after an assault at a village pub in Warwickshire left another man dead.

-William Carney, known as Billy, 31, was taken to hospital following an assault at the Blue Boar Inn, in Temple Grafton, on Thursday evening and died on Saturday.
+William Carney, 31, was taken to hospital after being injured at the Blue Boar Inn, in Temple Grafton, on Thursday evening and died on Saturday.

-Mr Carney's family said they had been left "completely devastated".
+Mark Stevens, 29, of School Road, Dursley, Gloucestershire, has been charged by police.

-"He was the most loving and committed partner, son and brother," his family said in a statement.
+Mr Carney's family said they had been left "completely devastated", and in a statement described Billy as "the most loving and committed partner, son and brother".

 Warwickshire Police said its investigations were ongoing and has appealed for witnesses to come forward.